Willem-Alexander of the Netherlands: Privacy and the press

 During a ski vacation in Argentina, several photographs were taken of the prince and his family during the private part of their holiday, including one by Associated Press staff photographer Natacha Pisarenko, in spite of the media code, and after a photo opportunity had been provided earlier.
 The Associated Press decided to publish some of the photos, which were subsequently republished by several Dutch media.
-Willem-Alexander and the RVD jointly filed suit against the Associated Press on 5 August 2009, and the trial started on 14 August 2009 at the district court in Amsterdam.
+Willem-Alexander and the RVD jointly filed lawsuit against the Associated Press on 5 August 2009, and the trial started on 14 August 2009 at the district court in Amsterdam.
 On 28 August 2009, the district court ruled in favour of the prince and RVD, citing that the couple has a right to privacy, that the pictures in question add nothing to any public debate, and that they are not of any particular value to society since they are not photographs of his family "at work".
 Associated Press was sentenced to stop further publication of the photographs, on pain of a fine per violation with a maximum.

 In October 2020, Willem-Alexander apologised for a family holiday trip to Greece which had taken place while his country was under partial lockdown during the COVID-19 pandemic.
 He and his family cut their trip short, and in a two-minute video he stated that it "hurts to have betrayed" people's trust.
 Earlier in August 2020, he and his wife were photographed with a restaurant owner during another trip to Greece, which was a violation of social distancing rules at the time.